lazymacadmin/UpdateTitleEditor/README.md

 `autopkg_user ALL=(root) NOPASSWD: /usr/local/bin/mist`

 ## JamfPatchTitleVersioner.py
-Autopkg provessor that pulls the latest version for a given patch title.
+Autopkg processor that pulls the latest version for a given patch title.
 Arguments taken by this processoir:
 - JSS_URL (Required): the URL of your Jamf server
 - patch_softwaretitle (Required): The title of your patch title in Jamf
 - CLIENT_ID: A Jamf API client_id